 The Pollinator Garden along the east side of the National Museum of Natural History highlights the interdependency between plants and pollinators.
 The plants, grasses and trees in the garden are selected to provide nourishment and shelter to pollinator insects.
 Visitors to the garden can join Smithsonian Gardens on a pollination investigation to explore the who, what, when, where, why, and how of pollination.

-This garden first opened in 1995 as the Butterfly Habitat Garden, focusing solely on butterflies.
-The garden was built with funds from the Smithsonian Women’s Committee, a group dedicated to supporting education, outreach, conservation, and research projects within the Smithsonian through its fund-raising activities.
+The Pollinator Garden originally opened in 1995 as the Butterfly Habitat Garden with funds from the Smithsonian Women’s Committee, a group dedicated to supporting education, outreach, conservation, and research projects within the Smithsonian through its fundraising activities.

-In 2000, the Garden Club of America designated the Butterfly Habitat Garden one of its Founder's Fund Projects and awarded the Smithsonian funds to expand the garden, tripling its size.
+In 2000, The Garden Club of America designated the Butterfly Habitat Garden as one of its Founders’ Fund Projects, enabling the Smithsonian to expand the garden by tripling its size.
 The gift also provided for the installation of walks, an irrigation system, and an amphitheater seating area.
-The GCA’s gift was in keeping with one of its goals: restoring, improving, and protecting the quality of the environment through educational programs and action in the fields of conservation and civic improvement.
+The GCA’s goal is to promote environmental restoration, improvement, and protection through education and conservation and civic engagement in the field.

 The Butterfly Habitat Garden was re-dedicated as the Pollinator Garden in June 2016.
 This transition showcases a wider diversity of pollinators and emphasizes their relationships to beneficial native plants.
 The garden features a wide variety of primarily native plants for year-round interest and to attract hummingbirds, butterflies, bees, and more.